RayaElhss/MN-Logistic/README.md

 # ReactJS-Project
 steps to start:
-- Навигирай към папката client
+- navigate to the client folder
 - run:
   - npm i
   - npm run dev.